Frank Carter and the Rattlesnakes

-Frank Carter and the Rattlesnakes is an English punk rock band formed in 2015 by frontman Frank Carter with guitarist Dean Richardson.
+Frank Carter and the Rattlesnakes were an English punk rock band formed in 2015 by frontman Frank Carter with guitarist Dean Richardson.
 Famed for their raucous live shows, the band released their debut album Blossom in 2015, and the follow-ups Modern Ruin in 2017 and End of Suffering in 2019.
 Their fourth album, Sticky, was released in October 2021.
 A fifth, Dark Rainbow, was released in January 2024.

 History

 Formation, Rotten EP, and Blossom (2015)

 After leaving the band Gallows in 2011 due to artistic differences, Carter started Pure Love, a project with guitarist Jim Carroll, ending that band in 2015 to form Frank Carter & the Rattlesnakes with guitarist Dean Richardson, formerly of Heights.
 Carter and Richardson had met a few years earlier, when Carter asked Richardson, who was also a designer and coder, to make him a website.
 With The Rattlesnakes, Carter returned to his hardcore roots, while retaining some of the power-pop sensibilities of Pure Love.

 On 4 May 2015, Frank Carter & The Rattlesnakes released the three-track EP Rotten.
 The three songs would also appear on the band's debut full-length album, Blossom, released on International Death Cult on 14 August 2015.
 It peaked at #18 on the UK Albums Chart.
 Carter has described Blossom as being "about sadness and not knowing what to do with it."